COVID-19: Masking policy, vaccinations, testing and general information. Learn more

 Stephanie earned a Bachelor of Arts in Psychology from Ohio University, and a Master of Arts in Performance Psychology from the University of Denver.
 This educational background has provided her with an in-depth understanding of the dynamics of high performing teams and individuals, as well as how to facilitate the development of the mental skills associated with top level performance.
 Her interest in and dedication to performance excellence was a natural fit with the core values and mission of The MetroHealth System.

-Michael Hansen, Supervisor, Patient Relations
+Michael Hansen, Manager, Patient Relations

-As Supervisor of Patient Relations, Mike Hansen helps create a bridge between patients, families, and visitors and MetroHealth caregivers.
+As Manager of Patient Relations, Mike Hansen helps create a bridge between patients, families, and visitors and MetroHealth caregivers.
 Like the rest of the patient relations team, he serves as a patient advocate, mediator, and resource.
 Hansen makes certain that the patients’ and their families’ voices are heard.
 He and his team promote quality, integrity and fairness as they document and report patient and visitor compliments and concerns to leadership and staff.

 He joined The MetroHealth System in 2011.
 Previously, he was an Ombudsman for Huron Road Hospital.
 Before that, he was head of the Transport Department at Euclid Hospital for many years.

-Becky Moldaver, Director, Volunteer Services
+Becky Moldaver, Director, Guest and Volunteer Services

 As Director of Volunteer Services, Becky Moldaver oversees all volunteer programs at MetroHealth, including individual volunteer activities and corporate volunteer initiatives, She works with staff throughout MetroHealth to place volunteers to help patients, families and visitors.